jg-rp/python-jsonpath/docs/quickstart.md

 !!! warning

     Data passed to `patch.apply()` and `JSONPatch.apply()` is modified in place, even if a patch operation fails.
-If you need to preserve input data on failure, you should make a copy of your data before calling `apply()`, or use `JSONPatch.atomic()`, which performs a deep copy and merge on success.
+If you need to preserve input data on failure, you should make a copy of your data before calling `apply()`, or use `JSONPatch.atomic()`, which performs a deep copy, then mutates input data on success.

 ```python
 from jsonpath import patch